opencap/protocol/API/AliasManagement.md

 200 OK
 ```

-## POST, DELETE /v1/users
+## POST, DELETE, etc... /v1/users

-This endpoint is reserved to create new users on the server.
-The payload struture is not specified by the Alias Management protocol becasuse each server may have different user data requirements for signing up.
+This endpoint is reserved for user management.
+Payload strutures are not specified by the Alias Management protocol becasuse each server may have different user data requirements for signing up, deleteing, etc.

 ## Error Handling